manikantareddychamala/MOVIE-RECOMMENDER-SYSTEM-IN-DATA-SCIENCE-ML-/README.md

 # Model Training:
 *Train the chosen recommender system model using the prepared dataset.
 ![WhatsApp Image 2024-04-02 at 1 19 26 PM](https://github.com/manikantareddychamala/MOVIE-RECOMMENDER-SYSTEM-IN-DATA-SCIENCE-ML-/assets/162694056/6eb2acd4-cca7-4164-9cae-b55e07e29fb5)
+It delves into the ethical implications of artificial intelligence and the complexities of human interaction with it.
+The film explores questions about consciousness, autonomy, and the nature of reality, all while keeping you on the edge of your seat with its suspenseful storyline.
+Plus, the cinematography and performances are top-notch.
+It's a must-watch for anyone fascinated by the intersection of technology and humanity.

 # Evaluation:
 *Evaluate the performance of the recommender system using metrics such as precision, recall, or mean absolute error.
 Cross-validation techniques can help assess the generalization performance of the model.